moj-analytical-services/user-guidance/source/documentation/tools/visual-studio-code/ollama.md

 ![ollama query](/images/ollama/ollama-query.png)

-For a list of all models view the [Ollama Library](https://ollama.com/library)
+This example uses `llama3` but other models are available in the [Ollama Library](https://ollama.com/library).